norvig/paip-lisp/docs/chapter5.md

 For many applications of pattern matching, this is fine; we only want to match corresponding elements.
 However, ELIZA is somewhat different in that we need to account for variables in any position that match a sequence of items in the input.
 We will call such variables *segment variables.* We will need a notation to differentiate segment variables from normal variables.
-The possibilities fail into two classes: either we use atoms to represent segment variables and distinguish them by some spelling convention (as we did to distinguish variables from constants) or we use a nonatomic construct.
+The possibilities fall into two classes: either we use atoms to represent segment variables and distinguish them by some spelling convention (as we did to distinguish variables from constants) or we use a nonatomic construct.
 We will choose the latter, using a list of the form (`?*`*variable*) to denote segment variables.
 The symbol `?*` is chosen because it combines the notion of variable with the Kleenestar notation.
 So, the behavior we want from `pat-match` is now: